JuliaGraphics/Luxor.jl/docs/src/examples.md

 !["benchmark sector chart"](assets/figures/sector-chart.svg)

-Sector charts look cool but they aren't always good at their job.
-This chart takes the raw benchmark scores from the [Julia website](http://julialang.org/benchmarks) and tries to render them literally as radiating sectors.
-The larger the sector, the slower the performance, so it's difficult to see the Julia scores sometimes...!
+This sector chart takes raw benchmark scores for a number of languages (from the [Julia website](http://julialang.org/benchmarks) and tries to render them literally as radiating sectors.
+The larger the sector area, the slower the performance; it's difficult to see the Julia scores sometimes...!

 [link to PDF](assets/figures/sector-chart.pdf) | [link to Julia source](assets/examples/sector-chart.jl)